NLP Representational Systems - Five Senses

 And there is the actual taste.
 Imagine you eating your favorite dish, how would you feel?
 In NLP Gustatory is all about taste and the sense of taste.

 In NLP Gustatory breaks down into two general parts; Remembered and Created.
-Ask yourself when you had that crazy mood and discovered two separate kinds of taste and you combined it?
-Did it taste as expeced?
+Ask yourself when you had that wild mood and discovered two separate kinds of taste and you combined it?
+Did it taste as expected?

 mind tools personal development nlp representational systems gustatory